This post is also available in: Nederlands (Dutch)

 Corporate income tax

 Amongst others all companies of which the capital is divided into shares, and active in the Netherlands, will be taxable in the Dutch corporate income tax (CIT).
 The applicable CIT rate is progressive and hence depends on the amount on annual profit.
-The first EURO 200,000 on annual profit is taxed at 19%, the additional profit (in excess of EURO 200,000) is taxed at 25% (2019 legislation).
-The applicable CIT rates will be lowered the coming years.
+The first EURO 200,000 on annual profit is taxed at 16.5%, the additional profit (in excess of EURO 200,000) is taxed at 25% (2020 legislation).
+The applicable CIT rates will be further lowered the coming years.
 Losses may be carried forward for 6 years and carried back for 1 year.
 Interest deduction restrictions are in place and these could require careful tax planning.

 Any company that has its management in the Netherlands and, in principle, all companies incorporated according to Dutch civil law are regarded as a Dutch tax resident.
 Substance criteria have been published by the Ministry of Finance and substance can be established e.g. by making use of a trust company located in the Netherlands.
 All Dutch trust offices are obligated to have a license provided for by the Dutch National bank.
 Substance will be required e.g. to make use of the Dutch tax treaty protection.

 In principle, every company pays its own corporation tax.
 If a parent company forms a tax group with one or more of its subsidiaries, however, on request the Tax and Customs Administration will treat the companies as a single taxpayer (so called fiscal unity).
 The main benefit of a tax group is that a loss incurred by one company can be deducted from the profits earned by other companies in the same group.
 The formation of a tax group is subject to certain conditions